-Surround your family in the natural beauty of the Smoky Mountains with a trip to the Townsend Wye (or Y) swimming hole.
-Here, your family can enjoy a day filled with picnicking, swimming, and tubing.
-And, it’s all free!
+Surround your family in the natural beauty of the Smoky Mountains with a trip to the Townsend Wye.

 Townsend Wye Swimming Hole

-There are 2 different halves of the swimming hole.
+There are 2 different halves of the swimming area.
 The far half has a sunny, grassy shore with drop-off entry into the water.
-On this half, you will need to bring a popup tent for shade.
-Don’t forget your beach towels and a blanket for laying out.
+On this half, you will need to bring a popup tent or umbrella for shade.
+Don’t forget your camp chairs or blanket for relaxing.

 The other half of the swimming hole has a shady pebbled beach area, which allows gradual entry into the water.
-Here you will be more comfortable with chairs and there is no tent needed.
+Due to the rockier ground, you’ll definitely be more comfortable with chairs.

-If you burn easily, the pebbled-beach side is definitely for you!
+If you burn easily, the pebbled beach is definitely for you!
 Also, the shallow water on this side is better for young kids.
 Each time we go, there are usually several babies waddling around the shore area.
-The older kids tend to venture further out.

 Pro Tip: If you have young babies that will need a nap, definitely bring the Pack-and-Play.
 A nap on top of towel-covered rocks just isn’t going to happen.

 The current also gets stronger the further out you go.
-I definitely recommend life jackets for all kids venturing beyond the shore.
-It’s better safe than sorry, especially when it comes to water.
+I definitely recommend life jackets for any kids venturing beyond the shore.
+It would also be a good idea for adults who aren’t strong swimmers.
+It’s better to be safe than sorry, especially when it comes to water.

-Another awesome bonus for the Townsend Y is that it’s an excellent spot for tubing.
+If you love water tubing, the Townsend Y is an excellent spot to do just that.
 Several tubing companies drop off near this location.
-But, if you have your own tubes, you can easily tube for free.
+But if you have your own tubes, you can easily tube for free.
 Again, don’t forget those life jackets.

-If you don’t already own them, you can buy your own tubes for less than the cost of tubing through a company.
-Whether tubing or not, you truly won’t regret planning a visit to the Townsend Y this summer.
+If you don’t already own a tube, you can buy one for less than the cost of tubing through a company.
+There are so many styles to choose from, even luxury options with coolers and backrests.